-To install an upgrade CPU in the G586OPA, follow the steps below.
+To install an upgrade CPU, do the following.

 1. Make sure the handle on the side of the ZIF socket is up.
-To raise the handle, push down and pull it out to the side a little and raise it as far as it will go.
+To raise the handle, push down, pull it out to the side a little and raise it as far as it will go.
 The top plate will slide back.
 Do not use screw drivers or other tools to open the socket, or damage may occur to the system or socket.
 It may be necessary to initially apply a small amount of sideways force to free the handle from its retaining "tab."
-Once clear of the "tab," the lever will open easily.
+Once clear of the "tab," the handle will open relatively easily.